 Anonymity can be guaranteed.
 In such a case, his/her identity may only be divulged within the Investigation Service and the Standing Committee I.

-You can lodge a complaint or file a denunciation verbally or in writing.
+A complaint can be lodged or a denunciation can be filed verbally or in writing.

 Verbal complaints (preferably, but not necessarily, after making an appointment) can be lodged in the offices of the Standing Committee I. A member of the Investigation Service will take note of the complaint or denunciation.

 Written complaints can be lodged by e-mail, fax or letter.
-The enclosed form can be used for this purpose.
+The enclosed form can be used for this purpose (to be printed).

 The Standing Committee I will subject the complaint to an initial examination to determine whether or not it is within its sphere of competence.

 If the Standing Committee I declares the complaint admissible, an investigation is started.
 When the investigation is closed, the person concerned will be informed of the results in general terms.
 Depending on the case the conclusions of the investigation are notified to the manager of the intelligence service, the director of the Coordination Unit for Threat Assessment, or the manager of the supporting service.
 They are also sent to the competent minister(s) and Parliament, and then be made public.
 In the first instance, they are intended to improve the operation of the reviewed services by changing the rules or practice.
 The Standing Committee I cannot award compensation, give orders to the services, or mediate in disputes.